Peter Gabriel (1982 album): Title

-As with his previous three albums, the album is titled Peter Gabriel.
-In the United States and Canada Geffen Records issued the album under the title Security to differentiate it from his previous releases.
+As with his previous three studio albums, the album is titled Peter Gabriel.
+In the United States and Canada, Geffen Records issued the album under the title Security to differentiate it from his previous releases.
 The title was changed with Gabriel's reluctant agreement.
-The new title was displayed in a sticker on top of the LP sleeve's shrink-wrap and on the disc labels.
+The new title was displayed in a sticker on top of the LP sleeve's shrink wrap and on the disc labels.
 Whilst Gabriel provided the title himself, the album was officially known as Peter Gabriel in other territories.
 The Security title was maintained on American and Canadian releases of the album until 2010, when it reverted to the original Peter Gabriel title for reissues by Gabriel's own Real World Records label.